Newterm/szarp/README.md

 If all above is done, you have to prepare SZARP parameters configuration.
 We will make configuration with one line daemon that polls system for average load.
 Go to the directory `/opt/szarp/test` and create subdirectory called `config`.
-Place there file with name `params.xml` and the following content:
+Place there a file named `params.xml` with the following content:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <params xmlns="http://www.praterm.com.pl/SZARP/ipk" xmlns:exec="http://www.praterm.com.pl/SZARP/ipk-extra" version="1.0" read_freq="10" send_freq="10" title="Test configuration">